 Level your column vertically from two sides to ensure proper straight orientation.

-After you've determined the best orientation, mark the location of holes in steel plates, drill them up to 2 inches in the floor, and beam both to insert screw anchors.
+After you've determined the best orientation, mark the location of holes in steel plates, drill them up to 2 inches in the floor, and beam to insert screw anchors.

-Now carefully erect the lally column with plates on top and bottom.
+Next, carefully erect the lally column with plates on top and bottom.

 Pay close attention to the orientation of lally columns.
-It should be perpendicular to the surface and centered on footing.
+It should be perpendicular to the surface and centered on the footing.

-Remove the hydraulic jack after proper erection and allow the beam to rest on the lally column.
+Finally, remove the hydraulic jack after proper erection and allow the beam to rest on the lally column.

 How to Install a Jack Post